TheLostProgrammer/Video_Downloader/README.md

 # Video Downloader
-A tool to download videos from facebook, youtube and any other website except those from streaming services with a nice, simple to use GUI.
+A tool to download videos from youtube.
+Comes with a simple, clean GUI.
 This acts as a GUI frontend for youtube-dl using the python programming language.
 This tool will work on Windows, MacOs and Linux.

 Video support for FaceBook and other websites will no longer be coming!